Our research is editorially independent but we

 If you enjoy beautiful beaches, adorable villages and delicious food, then the South of France should be on the top of your travel bucket list.
 This sunny and laid-back region of the country is glamorous and packed with top-notch resorts for travelers.
-With so many marvelous sights to see, here are 11 great places to visit in the South of France.
+With so many marvelous sights to see, here is a collection of great places to visit in the South of France.

 Places like Avignon in the South of France are evidence that there’s much more than just beaches and film festivals here.
 Avignon is packed with history and fascinating architecture, making it an ideal destination for sightseeing.
 Pont d’Avignon is a UNESCO World Heritage site, and there’s a theater festival in July that’s worth checking out.
 The Pope’s Palace, the gardens at Rocher des Doms, and the Avignon Les Halles street market are all popular things to do when you visit Avignon as well.